rrbrambley/MessageBeast-Android/README.md

             //location annotations will be examined and DisplayLocations will be assigned to Messages config.setLocationLookupEnabled(true);

-            //a reference to all Messages wwith OEmbed Annotations will be stored in the sqlite database config.addAnnotationExtraction(Annotations.OEMBED);
+            //a reference to all Messages with OEmbed Annotations will be stored in the sqlite database config.addAnnotationExtraction(Annotations.OEMBED);

             //instead of relying only on Message.getCreatedAt(), use the Ohai display date annotation